nyc-crh/site/content/gallery/jim-crow-school-kids.md

  What does the term “Jim Crow” mean?
 Why do you think parents were using it here?
 - >
  What criticisms did the parents have of intelligence tests?
 What criticisms did they have of how the tests were used in their children’s schools?
 How did their criticisms compare to those made by [W.E.B.
 DuBois](/gallery/race-intelligence), [Horace Mann Bond](/topics/seeking-equity/tests-labels-and-segregation), and [Elizabeth Farrell](/gallery/elizabeth-farrell)?
 - What do you think of the parents’ recommendations?
-Do you think these ideas would make for a fair educational environment for disabled and non-disabled students?
+Do you think these ideas would make for a fair educational environment for Disabled and non-disabled students?
 ---

 By the 1940s, New York City schools frequently used intelligence tests to decide which kind of schooling a child needed.
 The difference of a few points on a single test could mean placement or exclusion from a regular class with academic instruction.
 CRMD classes - or classes for “children with retarded mental development” as they were called by the Board of Education - had much lower expectations for students and too frequently had teachers who were not trained to support students with intellectual and other disabilities.[^1]